henryperkins/obsidian-copilot/README.md

 **OpenAI**, **Anthropic**, **Azure OpenAI**, **Google Gemini**, **Cohere**, **OpenRouter**, **GROQ**, and any **3rd Party Models with OpenAI-Compatible API** are supported.
 You can easily add them via Custom Model in Copilot settings.

 **LM Studio** and **Ollama** are supported for local models.
 Please check out the super simple setup guide [here](local_copilot.md).
 Don't forget to flex your creativity in custom prompts using local models!

-**Azure OpenAI o1-preview** model is supported.
-Ensure that the `azureOpenAIApiDeploymentName` is correctly configured in the settings.

 ## 🤗 New to Copilot?
 Quick Guide for Beginners